PedestrianDynamics/jupedsim/demos/04_stairs/README.md

 ## Description
-This demo shows 7 agents moving from one room to another lower room through stairs.
+This demo shows 7 agents moving from one room to another higher room through stairs.

-The height difference between the two rooms is six meters.
+The height difference between the two rooms is 6 meters.

 The width of the stairs is 1 meter.